-The above experiments and analysis show that the very simple time series representations of shapes and the simple Euclidean distance can be competitive to other more complex representations and distance measures.
-Therefore in this work, we only consider onedimensional representation of the shapes.
+These experiments show that the very simple time series representations of shapes and the simple Euclidean distance can be competitive to other more complex representations and distance measures.
+Therefore in this work, we only consider one-dimensional representation of the shapes.